iankelk/265_fixes/README.md

-# Harvard CS265 - Big Data Systems #
+# Workload generator and evaluate.py bug fixes and improvements#
 ---
-*This repository contains the code of a workload generator for an LSM tree.
+*This repository contains fixes for the code of a workload generator and workload evaluator for an LSM tree.*
-It follows the DSL specified for the systems project of CS265.*

 *More information can be found [here](http://daslab.seas.harvard.edu/classes/cs265/project.html).*